Kanguros/kanguros.github.io/content/notes/click_dynamic_commands.md

 Title: Dynamic Click
 Date: 2023-07-10
 Tags: notes, click
-Status: draft
+Category: Note
 Summary: Dynamic Click groups and commands.

 Here you will find a Python code snippet that introduces dynamic subcommand loading to your command-line applications